 Don’t Worry About Perfection

-Perfection is the enemy of progress.
-Sometimes we get stuck because we are worried that we won’t do something correctly or won’t like what we’ve done.
-Stop worry about that.
 Your journal is just for you.
 It doesn’t have to be perfect.
 Your first journal entries can be complete nonsense!
 It doesn’t matter.

 What matters is that you start.
-Anything worth doing is worth doing poorly because nobody will be good at anything that takes effort when they are just starting.
+Anything worth doing is worth doing poorly because nobody will be good at anything that takes effort when they are just beginning.
 What matters is that you try, not that you get it right.

 Try Different Techniques

-To find out what works best for you, try them all out!
-Or try a few that speak to you.
-You may be surprised to find that you actually like a few different techniques, and that’s okay.
-If a certain method is speaking to you on a certain day, use it.
-Then switch the next day.
+You may be surprised to find that you like a few different techniques, and that’s okay.
+If a particular method is speaking to you on a certain day, use it.
+Then, switch the next day.

 Journaling is all about self-discovery, and using different techniques will help you achieve that.